hcoles/pitest-site/pages/faq.markdown

 a copy of the contents of the finally block for each possible exit point.
 PIT creates seperate mutations for each of the copied blocks.
 Most test suites are only able to kill one of these mutations.

-As of 0.28 PIT contains experimental support for detecting inlined code.
-To activate it add the **detectInlinedCode** option to your your configuration.
+As of 0.28 PIT contains experimental support for detecting inlined code that is now active by default.

 ## Can I activate more mutators without relisting all the default ones?